x

 Yet, Horner confessed that he strangled Athena because she would likely tell her father about being hit, authorities said.
 He later dumped Athena's body into a waterway and eventually led investigators back to the area whenever police connected him to the package, per court records.

 The state is seeking the death penalty for Horner.
-A date for the trial has not been set at this time.
+The trial is scheduled to begin on March 17, 2025.

 Before You Leave, Check This Out